jasonchanhku/jasonchanhku.github.io/_posts/2018-01-24-selective-martingale.md

 ### Optimum Value of X

 The optimum value of X will be a trade-off between profit likelihood and occurrences.
-For instance, if we set X = 10, we might not be able to have a high chance of profit on the next bet, but for Big/Small to occur 10 consecutive times, it is unlikely and much less frequent.
+For instance, if we set X = 10, we might be able to have a high chance of profit on the next bet, but for Big/Small to occur 10 consecutive times, it is unlikely and much less frequent.

 Given the trade-off explained above, the expected profit can only be calculated using Monte-Carlo simulation of ***N*** trials.